KeystoneDH/2018/info.md

 ## Questions? ##

 Please feel free to ask conference organizers for any information you might need.
-Or you can also tweet at us **@keystonedh**.
+Or you can tweet at us **@keystonedh**.

 ## Wireless ##
 <br/>